 Began playing music: At age five (piano); stringed instruments at age eleven

 Schools: University of Kentucky, Yale, Cleveland Institute of Music

-Early musical influences: I grew up playing church music in a small rural Kentucky setting.
-As a teen, I began arranging J.S.
-Bach’s Brandenburg concertos and other secular art music by Baroque and Classical composers for our family ensemble, which included violin, viola, guitar, mandolin, piano, and sometimes cello, among other instruments.
+Early musical influences: I grew up in rural Kentucky on a sixth-generation family farm.
+As a teen, I tried my hand at J.S.
+Bach’s Brandenburg concertos and other music by Baroque and Classical composers for our family ensemble, which included violin, viola, guitar, mandolin, piano, and sometimes cello, among other instruments.

 Favorite composers: My answer to this changes frequently as I interact directly with pieces both new and familiar to me.
 Right now, I’m into Schoenberg and Webern’s early works: It’s probably not a coincidence that some of these compositions have juicy viola parts!
 I’m also hoping Thomas Adès composes a viola concerto soon.

 Favorite part of being in the San Francisco Symphony: I am the newest member of the SFS viola section, and I have come to realize more how we benefit from the innovation and the culture building that continues to happen here.
 I feel at the same time quite at home and also fortunate to have joined such a world class and trend setting symphonic organization.

 Activities/Interests: I've just run my first Bay to Breakers race, as Miyazaki’s Totoro.
 That was a fun experience which I shared with some fellow musicians.
 I also enjoy cooking, hiking, and exploring this amazing town and its many colorful neighborhoods.

 Favorite movies: Hitchcock, film noir, and pretty much anything from Pixar.

 Other musical activities: I enjoy playing chamber music and am a member of Ensemble San Francisco.
 I was also a founding member of the Verklärte Quartet, which won grand prize in the 2003 Fischoff National Chamber Music Competition.